dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 ### [The Path of Least Resistence Leads to Crooked Rivers and Crooked Men](#the-path-of-least-resistence-leads-to-crooked-rivers-and-crooken-men)

-Such a path is useful, for both good and evil, but even the specific path identified is trivial.
+Such a path is useful, for both good and evil, (but even the specific path identified is trivial).
 Find people following this path and you know where they're going and where they're coming from.
 This is a little-known secret to resolving uncertainty in human-behavior.
 Are people following a path of least resistence?
 If so, their destinations